JasLieb/mtg-trader/server/README.md

 ### Setup the Database

+Excepted have a PostgreSQL installed on your computer in the case of local development, you have nothing to do about creating the database relational model.
+Everything is done through migrations during the server startup.

-The solution use EntityFramework migration in order to update and mantains the database, run the following command in the `server` directory:
+The solution use EntityFramework migration in order to update and mantains the database, run the following command in the `server` directory when you have modified the database model and you make a new migration:

-`dotnet ef migrations add <MigrationName> --project MtgTrader.Infrastructure --startup-project MtgTrader.WebApi`
+`dotnet ef migrations update <MigrationName> --project MtgTrader.Infrastructure --startup-project MtgTrader.WebApi`

 ### Building the Solution